Author: Counselling Sweden

 Keep Your Head: Managing Mental Health During Coronavirus in Sweden

 Mental Health has become a buzzword expression around the world since the COVID19 pandemic began.
-When the coronavirus keeps us socially distant, how can we manage to keep it together?
+When regulations and public health advice keeps us socially distant, how can go about managing mental health during Coronavirus to keep it together?

 The coronavirus COVID-19 is a source of stress for many English speakers in Sweden.
 While health authorities in the UK, Australia and San Francisco enact policies such as of ‘lock-down’, containment, quarantine and ‘shelter-in-place’, the Swedish government proceeds with a business-as-usual approach, emphasising personal freedom and relying on the Swedish culture of collective responsibility.
 Expats and other English speakers immigrants in Stockholm, Gothenburg and Malmo are understandably worried.
 When your adopted country follows a policy dramatically different to most others and at odds with many scientists it makes sense that you might feel vulnerable.